Boreal owl: Vocal behaviour

 Bill clapping is used as a protective sound by both adults and juveniles, and is frequently associated with vocal hiss.
 Young develop bill clapping at least one week before fledging.
 Adults reply with a bill clap when humans handle them or enter the nest cavity.

 Calls are similar in sound to the "winnowing" of the North American Wilson's snipe.

 Distribution and habitat

 The boreal owl breeds in dense boreal, subalpine forest as well as mixed woodland.
-The preferred habitats are old-growth forests as they provide shelter from avian predators and an abundant number of preys.
-Breeding habitats include boreal forests of black and white spruce, birch and aspen across northern North America and the Palearctic, and in mountain ranges such as the Alps and the Rockies.
-Nests can be found in aspen and mixed forests, while individuals roost in conifers of about 6 meters high.
-This species can travel long distances but are known to breed within 500 meters of their natal sites.
+The preferred habitats are old-growth forests as they provide shelter from avian predators and an abundance of prey.
+Breeding habitats include boreal forests of black spruce, white spruce, birch, and aspen across northern North America and the Palearctic, and in mountain ranges such as the Alps and the Rockies.
+Nests can be found in aspen and mixed forests, while individuals roost in conifers of about 6 metres high.
+This species can travel long distances but are known to breed within 500 metres of their natal sites.
 Males have a higher site fidelity than females and occupy stable year-long home ranges.
 However, northern populations may migrate south in response to snow depth and poor prey availability, but eventually return to their breeding grounds.